 2 tbsp salt

-Add half of the flour and mix until creamy.
+Add half of the flour and mix with a spoon until creamy.
 Add almost all of the rest of the flour (leaving over 1/2 cup or so) and knead with your hands until your dough is smooth and elastic, adding more flour as needed, until the dough is no longer sticky.